JuliaEarth/GeoStats.jl/docs/src/resources/education.md

 # Education

-Geostatistics is often misunderstood as "classical statistics applied to spatial data".
-To correct this unfortunate misunderstanding, the best we can do as a community is to list additional learning resources for newcomers.
+Geostatistics is often misunderstood as *"classical statistics applied to geospatial data"*.
+To correct this unfortunate misunderstanding, the best we can do as a community is to list educational resources.

 ## Learning resources